 Five more will die in 6 to 30 years.
 Often, they develop a second type of cancer caused by the treatment they received with the first cancer.
 Sometimes the same cancer returns, but always with a vengeance.
 When you add teens to age 20, this number grows to 6.
 It is estimated that children in the above two groups (10 to 13 children) lost 67 years of life each, compared to 16 years of life for breast cancer victims which is more publicized and much more highly funded.

-Seven will survive at least 30 years, but will suffer life-threatening or disabling chronic health problems.
+Eight will survive at least 30 years, but will suffer life-threatening or disabling chronic health problems.
 Heart transplant, cardiac arrest, kidney transplant, and cognitive deficit disorders are just a few of the many serious health problems in this group.
 A large number of these are suffering as adolescents and young adults (AYA)**.

-Nine will survive at least 30 years, but will suffer mild or moderate chronic health conditions.
+Ten will survive at least 30 years, but will suffer mild or moderate chronic health conditions.
 Infertility, asthma, immune deficiency disorders, vision problems, memory issues, fatigue, hearing loss, depression, and other moderate health issues will be affecting this group of survivors.

 Ten will survive at least 30 years and will not suffer chronic health conditions.
 If you add teens to age 20 this number shrinks to only 8.
 The average age of this group is only 38.
 Keep in mind that if a child was two years of age at the time of diagnosis, they would only be thirty two and would still have plenty of time for a chance of major health issues occurring that could be tied to their cancer treatment.